rrenebostic/AI-Fairness-Audit-Playbook/06-intersectional-fairness.md

 ## Summary ##

-Plan intersectional assessment during system design, not as post-development retrofit.
-Ensure data collection strategies capture sufficient intersectional representation early.
-Invest in stakeholder engagement with intersectional communities during requirements gathering.
-Prepare for increased complexity in analysis and stakeholder communication—intersectional results require more sophisticated interpretation than single-attribute assessments but provide more comprehensive fairness protection.
+Incorporate intersectional assessments during system design rather than as an afterthought post-development.
+Ensure that data collection strategies capture adequate intersectional representation from the outset.
+Engage with stakeholders from intersectional communities during the requirements-gathering phase.
+Be prepared for greater complexity in analysis and stakeholder communication, as intersectional results demand more sophisticated interpretation than single-attribute assessments but offer a more comprehensive approach to fairness protection.